-Christine joined the firm in 2001 after practicing for six years at the IRS, Office of Chief Counsel (Tax-Exempt and Government Entities Division).
+Christine joined the firm after practicing for six years at the IRS, Office of Chief Counsel (Tax-Exempt and Government Entities Division).
 At the Office of Chief Counsel, Christine worked first in the qualified plans litigation branch and later in the health and welfare branch.
 She is one of the principal authors of two sets of final cafeteria plan regulations published by the IRS in 2000 and 2001.

 “It’s impressive that she has such a broad array of law and guidance.
 She immediately knows the subject matter backwards and forwards and is able to very quickly turn around and explain the rules relevant to the question in a short time frame.” – Client